-- Simple Tuberous Roots: These roots become swollen and do not assume any shape.
+- These roots are creeping and become swollen and do not assume any shape.
 They are always borne singly.
 These roots arise from nodes of prostrate stem and enter in the soil. e.g. sweet potato (Ipomoea batatus) (शकरकंद).

-- Fasciculated Tuberous Roots: It is a cluster of adventitious roots for storage of food. e.g. Dahlia, Asparagus (शतावरी)
+- It is a cluster of adventitious roots for storage of food.
+These roots have definite shape. e.g. Dahlia, Asparagus (शतावरी)

-- Nodulose Roots: Only apices of roots become swollen like single beads. e.g. mango, ginger, turmeric
+- Only apices of roots become swollen like single beads. e.g. mango, ginger, turmeric

-- Annulated Roots: Looks like number of disc placed one above the other. e.g. Ipecac
+- Looks like number of disc placed one above the other. e.g. Ipecac

 Modifications of Adventitious Roots for Support: